mindspore-lab/mindone/examples/videocomposer/README.md

     - [x] Motion transfer from a video to a single image (exp02)
     - [x] Single sketch to videos with or without style guidance (exp03 and exp04)
     - [x] Depth to video with or without style guidance (exp5 and exp6)
-    - [x] Genearte videos basd on multiple conditions:depth maps, local image, masks, motion, and sketch
+    - [x] Generate videos based on multiple conditions: depth maps, local image, masks, motion, and sketch
 - [x] Model Training (vanilla finetuning) supporting both Ascend 910A and 910B
-- [x] Acceleration and Memeory Reduction
+- [x] Acceleration and Memory Reduction
     - [x] Mixed Precision
     - [x] Graph Mode for Training
     - [x] Recompute